 “In the past, travelers were willing to pay a premium [on ADR, the average daily rate] to stay within walking distance of their ultimate destination.
 Travelers now are willing to stay just outside of what most would consider a walkable distance and spend a fraction of the CBD room-rate premium on transportation to their event.”
 According to CBRE, the ADR premium for CBD hotels compared to non-CBD was 62% in 2008.
 Currently, it is 42%.

 The fact that fewer non-CBD hotels add on charges for resort and destination fees gives them another advantage.
-The number of hotels adding these charges has almost tripled from 4.3% in 2015 to 12.5% now, as has the average fee which rose to $11 from $4.
+The number of hotels adding these charges has tripled from 4.3% in 2015 to 12.5% now, as has the average fee which rose to $11 from $4.

-And fewer guests now dine in hotel restaurants, choosing either to eat in nearby restaurants or order meals through food delivery apps.
+And fewer guests now dine in hotel restaurants, choosing either to eat nearby or order meals through food delivery apps.
 “Without careful planning in partnership with brands and hotel management, there are continued risks to shifting demand patterns and the diverting of revenue streams,” the report cautioned.

 It noted, however, that locals can be attracted to online app-based distribution platforms and loyalty programs to generate additional hotel revenue.